JyotirS420/Machine-Learning/README.md

 # Machine-Learning

 Contains various algorithms, methods and techniques implemented from scratch.
+Assignment specific READMEs are present in the folders.